ssbc/netsim/docs/caveats.md

 # Caveats
+Unexpected situations you may run into when testing across scuttlebutt implementations, and some suggested ways forward for getting around them.

 ## `go-ssb`
 ### Hops in Go equals hops in Nodejs + 1
-As of writing, [go-ssb](https://github.com/cryptoscope/ssb) currently has a different interpretation of SSB's `hops` parameter, which decides how many layers removed from yourself and your direct follows you want to replicate.
+As of writing, [go-ssb](https://github.com/cryptoscope/ssb) currently has a different interpretation of SSB's hops concept, or how many layers from yourself you want to download messages.

 <table>
 <tr>